rut26376/TaskManagement/README.md

 #### Run the Task Management project
 - run the class main.Main
+- Select the action number you want to run.

 #### Run the algorithmic exercise
 - run the class algorithms.StrictlyIncreasing.